- 1 Top 7 Best Snowblower Compared

 This all purpose leaf blower and snowblower mixes year round utility with light weight and ease of use.
 Under 17 lbs, it comes with dual 18V batteries that give it a run time of up to 45 minutes and produces a max of 473 CFM with an air exit velocity of up to 120 mph.
 Thanks to its hand held design it works great for clearing light snow out of hard to reach areas such as along the edges of pathways and off of outdoor furniture and hand railings.

 While you could use this for clearing light, powdery snow off of a walkway or driveway, it’s not designed primarily to clear pavement of snow.
 It doubles as a leaf blower and does work well for clearing out gutters and blowing dead leaves off your lawn, however.
+Be sure to also take a look at the PowerSmart 24 in.
+212 cc Two-Stage Gas Snow Blower with Electric Start.
+With its versatile control panel, control-enabling chute rotation, and durable steel frame, this two-stage snow blower will help you tackle snowy yard work for many years to come.
+This great tool can also throw snow up to 40 feet and allows a clearing width of 24 in. and depth of 20 in.
 Also, check out heaters to stay warm.

 Relatively lightweight for a gas engine snowblower at just over 90 lbs, the Briggs & Stratton single stage 208 cc works well in medium sized to large yards and driveways between about 20 and 90 feet in length, in areas where noise and exhaust isn’t an issue.
 More portable than corded electric snow throwers and more powerful than the battery electric models such as the Snow Joe 40V (our #2 pick) this single stage snowblower makes quick work of heavy snow, clearing a path 22” wide by up to 12.5” deep, and throwing more snow than our top pick, the Greenworks electric snowblower.

 For households that have other gas powered tools and/ or have motor oil and gasoline on hand, it may be more convenient than an electric snowblower that requires a plug or a battery charging.
-It has an electric push button starter that works down to -20 degrees F. You may also want to read about the best space heater for a large room.
+It has an electric push button starter that works down to -20 degrees F. Another gas powered snow blower is the Cub Cadet Two Stage Electric Start Gas Snow Blower which comes with power steering, a steel chute and remote chute control crank, and a wide range of clearing width options.
+You may also want to read about the best space heater for a large room.

 7” wheels help maneuverability, and the control surfaces are coated in high grip, freeze-resistant plastic for ease of use.
 While the Powerworks 60V snowblower is effective, there are still some limitations based on the Li-Ion batteries, which, annoyingly, are sold separately, as is their charger.
 The batteries should be stored indoors and kept from freezing, and the run time diminishes the colder it gets, meaning this may not be the best choice for locations with truly extreme (-15 degrees F or lower) temperatures.
 Speaking of temps, read our best garage heaters buyer guide.
 A snowblower is an essential piece of outdoor gear during the winter and one that will save your back from a lot of pain due to shoveling snow.